• Skip to primary navigation

 • Butter - I use Costco's Kirkland brand grass-fed salted butter.
 If you only have unsalted butter on hand, feel free to use it, but I recommend bumping up the kosher salt another ½ teaspoon for the right salty-sweet balance.

-• Sugar & Brown Sugar - You'll need both for this recipe.
-Feel free to use either light or dark brown sugar, or less processed muscovado sugar and organic cane sugar if you prefer.
+• White Sugar & Brown Sugar - You'll need both for this recipe.
+Feel free to use either dark or light brown sugar, or less processed muscovado sugar and organic cane sugar or coconut sugar if you prefer.

 • Vanilla Extract - This gives the chocolate chip cookies rich complexity.
 Feel free to swap in an equal amount of vanilla paste or powder, or use half as much ground vanilla instead.